jazzband/django-analytical/docs/services/uservoice.rst

 =======================================

 UserVoice_ makes it simple for your customers to give, discuss, and vote for feedback.
-An unobtrusive feedback button allows visitors to easily submit and discuss ideas without  having to sign up for a new account.
+An unobtrusive feedback tab allows visitors to easily submit and discuss ideas without  having to sign up for a new account.
 The best ideas are delivered to you based on customer votes.

 .. _UserVoice: http://www.uservoice.com/

+.. _uservoice-installation:

 Installation
 ============